CodeAcademyBerlin/CODAC/README.md

 ### Packages

-- `codac-graphql-types: a graphql types code generation app using codegen.
+- `codac-graphql-types`: a graphql types code generation app using codegen.
 It generates types and custom react hooks to query the CODAC administration server

 - `codac-ui`: official design system of React/Next components done with [Tailwind CSS](https://tailwindcss.com/) and [Storybook](https://storybook.js.org/)